Graduate Programs Coordinator, Associate Professor, Criminal Justice Sciences

 Refereed Journal Articles

-Under Burcham Z., Weitzel M., Hodges L., Deel H., and Metcalf, J. Gravesoil Review Bacterial Communities Continue to be impacted a Decade AfterSwine Decomposition.
-PLOS ONE.
+Under Review.
+Burcham Z., Weitzel M., Hodges L., Deel H., and Metcalf, J. Gravesoil Bacterial Communities Continue to be impacted a Decade AfterSwine Decomposition.
+Forensic Sciences International.

 2015 Brown W., Stanulis R., Weitzel M., and Rodgers K. You Probably Don’t Know Who or What you are Talking About: Cultural and Moral Incompetence in Evaluating the Veteran in the Criminal Justice System.
 Justice Policy Journal.
 12(1).